0xOptimizer/japan_tourist_info/README.md

 ### Frontend
 The front-end leverages Bootstrap 5, bundled with jQuery, to ensure out-of-the-box responsiveness.
 With Bootstrap's vast selection of easily customizable components, it allows for rapid development without compromising on design or user experience.

+The styling is also based on a design trend called "Glassmorphism" to create a modern feel despite being a simple application.

+I've also implemented layouts (resources/views/layouts) using Laravel's Blade engine so that repetition is cut and allows a more streamline process for future development.

 In the development of this application, I aimed to adhere to the best practices and standards for all utilized languages: PHP, HTML5, CSS3, and JavaScript.
 While some speed-optimized decisions, like occasional inline styling, were necessary, I endeavored to keep the code clean, readable, and maintainable.
 This approach allows other developers an easy path to understand, contribute to, and deploy the project.

 ## Getting Started